Branches of Wing Chun: History

 According to this lineage of Wing Chun, the art was conceived at Red Boat Opera, being based on the knowledge of both Jee Shim (presenting the "Always Spring" variation) and Ng Mui (presenting the "Praise Spring" variation).
+The Wing Chun from Cho On sifu is also called Ban Chung Wing Chun / Ban Chung Cho Ga Wing Chun.

 A Red Boat Opera performer identified as "Painted Face Kam" passed his Wing Chun knowledge to Cho Duk-sang, who came from a family known for Hung Ga Kuen.
 Duk-sang would be the first to venture outside the family martial art.
 The branch pioneer Cao Dean (Cho Dak-on, unrelated to Duk-sang) became a student of Cho Duk-sang after getting beaten in an altercation.
 Under elder Cho, Dean would eventually master Wing Chun as a young adult.

 Cao Dean initially taught Wing Chun at Hong Kong, but unemployment forced him to move to Malaysia for the second time in his life.
 There, he would become a chef specializing in Cantonese cuisine.
 Word of Cao Dean's martial arts prowess started to spread, with locals wanting to learn Cao Dean's art.
 He initially began teaching smaller groups, but as willing students grew in numbers, Cao Dean would establish a dedicated Wing Chun school—the first in the Malay peninsula.

 Cao Dean died in 1980s at 90 years old.
 Cao Dean's lineage was succeeded by S.Y.
-Liu and others.
+Liu and others including S.Y.Liu's nephew Ku Choi Wah, who learnt initially from S.Y.Liu and later became a direct student of Cao Dean / Cho On.
 However, circa 2015, S.Y.
 Liu is no longer involved in martial arts.
 Presently, the Nanyang lineage is mainly headed by Y. Wu in Singapore and Sydney, Australia.
+Another direct student of Cao Dean / Cho On, Ku Choi Wah continues to separately teach and propagate the Ban Chung Cho Ga Wing Chun in Malaysia, with his students running classes in Malaysia, Singapore, Thailand and India.